naredula-jana/Jiny-Kernel/doc/benchmarks.md

  Monitoring Issue-1: Due to this this, IPI interrupts will be generated in large number, this can be monitered using the number of [Rescheduling Interrupts](https://help.ubuntu.com/community/ReschedulingInterrupts) in /proc/interrupts, Rescheduling interrupts are implemented using Inter Processor Interrupt(IPI).

+Same Problem was solved in KVM hypervisor in this [paper](http://www.linux-kvm.org/images/a/ac/02x03-Davit_Matalack-KVM_Message_passing_Performance.pdf).

 ----------------------------------------------------------------------------------
 ##Papers: